Opel Corsa: Corsa F (P2JO; 2019)

 The original project of Corsa F (project code: G2J0) was initially planned to be released in the third quarter of 2017 on a GM platform, the G2XX.
-However, the G2J0 project was cancelled due to Groupe PSA's acquisition of Opel and Vauxhall, with the cancelled project reaching production in a saloon form as the Buick Excelle in China.
+However, the G2J0 project was cancelled due to PSA Group's acquisition of Opel and Vauxhall, with the cancelled project reaching production in a saloon form as the Buick Excelle in China.
 Development was then restarted after switching to the PSA CMP (EMP1) platform in 2017.
 The Corsa is thus the first of the Opel/Vauxhall models developed under the PSA ownership.
 The Corsa F was unveiled at the 2019 Frankfurt Motor Show.